adcroft-gfdl/convert_WOA13/README.md

 - An internet connection
 - python 2.7+, wget, nco 4.3+ (netcdf operators)
 - 44Gb of space for the raw data, 100Gb for the work space and 59Gb for the final data.
-This would add up to over 200Gb of space BUT we use hard-links where possible the total footprint before cleanup is about 141Gb and after removing the *work/* directory the footprint of raw + final data is about 102Gb.
+This would add up to over 200Gb of space BUT we use hard-links where possible so that the total footprint before cleanup is about 141Gb.
+After removing the *work/* directory the combined footprint of raw and final data is about 102Gb.